Alumni Council Elections

 The Alumni Council election cycle begins each June.
 Interested alumni can download a PDF of the nomination form once it's posted online or request a form by calling Volunteer Services at 800-548-LION (5466), option 3.
 Completed nomination forms are due Oct.
 1. The Alumni Council Nominating Committee then reviews and approves all qualified candidates.
-The slate of candidates is ratified by Executive Board and Alumni Council at the fall meeting.
+The slate of candidates is then presented to Executive Board and Alumni Council.
 Candidates are notified and Alumni Association staff works with candidates to procure bio information, photos, and position statements for use on the ballot.
 The election takes place each May.

 Is the Alumni Council election the same as the Penn State Board of Trustees election?